 Robert Bashlow and David Laties bought the Confederate one cent dies from John Ford and struck the coins using the defaced dies in 1962.
 The evidence on the coins of the dies being defaced is a hallmark for Blashlow restrikes.
 The coins were minted in copper, gold, nickel/silver, aluminum, red fiber, lead, platinum, tin, zinc with gold being the rarest at only three pieces struck, but less than fifty of the other metals.

 Here’s another Bashlow restrike, half doll, “Confederate” token struck in 1962 and on the reverse a list of how many were struck in each metal or alloy.
 It’s been noted that the mintages on the back of this coin are not accurate, and the numbers struck are less than listed.
 The coins were struck for Bashlow by the August Frank, Co. of Philadelphia, PA.

-There’s a lot of controversy about the various C.S.A.
-Originals about when, where and why they were struck whereas about the restrikes there is little controversy in comparison.
+There’s a lot of controversy about the various C.S.A. restrikes and most of the controversy surrounds how many were minted.
 So the above article is subject to change if more factual evidence presents itself.
 Also, the facts surrounding the capture, by Confederate forces, of the New Orleans mint and the facts about the striking of the four Confederate half dollars is under debate and questioned.
 So do your research and don’t take any one source as the gospel on Confederate coins and restrikes.